Special Educational Needs and Disabilities

 - Miss Taylor, our Learning Mentor, who supports children on an emotional level in small groups or on a 1:1 basis.

-- Mrs Perry the School Social Worker and the Family Case Worker, Mrs Kirsopp, who can support families in accessing other means of support.
+- Miss Sheridan the School Social Worker and the Family Case Worker, Mrs Kirsopp, who can support families in accessing other means of support.

-- Mr Wilson the Attendance Officer, who will work families where attendance needs supporting.
+- Mr Wilson the Attendance Officer, who will work with families where attendance needs supporting.

 - Access to our Footsteps nurture provision, to support those children who struggle the most academically and/or socially.